Trelissick Park Group logo

 Flowering Cherry (Cherry)

-Large deciduous trees, quickly distributed by birds.
+Large deciduous trees quickly distributed by birds.
 Pull out any seedlings you come across.
-For larger trees, cut at ground level and apply Vigilant or Triumph gel to the cut surface.
-They are readily spotted by their orange leaf display in autumn.
+For larger trees, cut at ground level and apply Picloram gel to the cut surface.
+They are easily spotted by their orange leaf display in autumn.

 Himalayan Balsam